UPCACM/Printer/README.md

 ## Hint

-File size shoud not greater than 128 MB, or will cause error
+File size should not greater than 128 MB, or will cause error

+Only China University of Petroleum inner network can access [http://printer.upcacm.club](http://printer.upcacm.club)

+Access from the public network is possible but banned for security

 ## Copyright